Economy of Equatorial Guinea: Infrastructure

 Equatorial Guinea has two of the deepest Atlantic seaports of the region, including the main business and commercial port city of Bata.
 The ports of both Malabo and Bata are severely overextended and require extensive rehabilitation and reconditioning.
 The British company, Incat, has an ongoing project with the government to renovate and expand Luba, the country's third-largest port which is located on Bioko Island.
 The government hopes Luba will become a major transportation hub for offshore oil and gas companies operating in the Gulf of Guinea.
 Luba is located some 50 kilometres from Malabo and had been virtually inactive except for minor fishing activities and occasional use to ease congestion in Malabo.
 A new jetty is also being built at km 5 on the way from Malabo to the airport.
 It is a project mainly supposed to service the oil industry, but can also relieve the congested Malabo Port due to its closeness.
 The Oil Jetty at km 5 was supposed to open the end of March 2003.
 Riaba is the other port of any scale on Bioko but is less active.
 The continental ports of Mbini and Cogo have deteriorated as well and are now used primarily for timber activities.

 There are both air and sea connections between the two cities of Malabo and Bata.
 As of 2002, a few aging Soviet-built aircraft constituted the national air fleet.
 Since then, most Soviet-built aircraft have been replaced by ATR and Boeing.
 The runway at Malabo (3,200 m) is equipped with lights and can service aircraft similar to Boeing 777s and Ilyushin Il-76s.
 The one at Bata (2,400 m) does not operate at night but can accommodate aircraft as large as Boeing 737s.
 Their primary users are the national airline (EGA) and a private company (GEASA).
 Two minor airstrips (800 m) are located at Mongomo and Annobon.
-There are international connections out of Malabo to Madrid and Zurich in Europe and to Cotonou, Douala and Libreville in West Africa.
+There are international connections out of Malabo to Madrid and Zürich in Europe and to Cotonou, Douala and Libreville in West Africa.